Digital Services

 Organizations of all types struggle with the organization, retrieval, and analysis of information, the types of technology needed in this ever-expanding environment, how to best interact with users, and how to ensure privacy and cybersecurity.

-Working in this environment requires a focus on the technical and usability aspects of building digital platforms for users, an understanding of metadata, an ability to create and manage digital content, an understanding of information architecture, good project management skills, an awareness of and a focus on the user experience, and an understanding of cybersecurity and digital privacy
+Working in this environment requires a strong focus on the user experience along with a thorough understanding of the technical and usability aspects of building digital platforms for users, an understanding of metadata, an ability to create and manage digital content, an understanding of information architecture, good project management skills, an awareness of changing legal and political landscapes, and an understanding of cybersecurity and digital privacy

 The digital environment is affected by rapid changes in the development of new technologies and the ever-expanding amounts of information.
+Providing Digital Services will offer opportunities to connect organizations and industries who are gathering, creating, and organizing content with communities who are seeking to improve their access and interpretation of the digital world.
 Working in digital environments requires technological skills and experience, an understanding of metadata, an ability to create and manage digital content, attention to the user experience and managerial skills to recognize and take actions leading to change and collaboration that shape the emerging future technologies.

 A person working in this environment must also be able to understand and deal with issues regarding big data analytics and management, cybersecurity, data communication, and privacy.